Herdubreid/hello-e1/README.md

       </div>
 ```

-The `row` member is a normal variable (no agent involved), that was passed from the `ab-word-search` page.
+The `row` member is a normal variable (no agent involved), that was passed from the `ab-word-search` page, so we don't need the `| async` pipe.

 ## Conclusion
-This concludes my `Hello E1` introduction and I hope this has been informative.
+This concludes my `Hello E1` introduction and I hope it has been informative.